PaloAltoNetworks/terraform-azurerm-swfw-modules/examples/dedicated_vmseries/README.md

   - with public IP addresses assigned to:
     - management interface
     - public interface
+- _(optional)_ test workloads with accompanying infrastructure:
+  - 2 Spoke VNETs with Route Tables and Network Security Groups
+  - 2 Spoke VMs serving as WordPress-based web servers
+  - 2 Azure Bastion managed jump hosts

+**NOTE!**
+- In order to deploy the architecture without test workloads described above, empty the `test_infrastructure` map in `example.tfvars` file.

 ## Prerequisites

 A list of requirements might vary depending on the platform used to deploy the infrastructure but a minimum one includes:

-- (in case of non cloud shell deployment) credentials and (optionally) tools required to authenticate against Azure Cloud, see
+- _(in case of non cloud shell deployment)_ credentials and (optionally) tools required to authenticate against Azure Cloud, see
   [AzureRM provider documentation for details](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs#authenticating-to-azure)
 - [supported](#requirements) version of [`Terraform`](<https://developer.hashicorp.com/terraform/downloads>)
 - if you have not run Palo Alto NGFW images in a subscription it might be necessary to accept the license first